List of professional sports teams in the United Kingdom: United Rugby Championship

 7 of the 16 teams in the United Rugby Championship operate within the United Kingdom - 2 in Scotland, 4 in Wales, and 1 in Northern Ireland (although this team also represents three counties in Ireland.
 The remaining teams; 3 in Ireland, 2 in Italy and 4 in South Africa play away matches in the UK, but are based outside it.

 Rugby League

 Super League

-2 Super League teams, Catalan Dragons and Toulouse Olympique, play all their away fixtures in the United Kingdom, but are based in France, playing their home fixtures there.
+1 Super League team, Catalan Dragons, play all their away fixtures in the United Kingdom, but are based in France, playing their home fixtures there.

-RFL Championship

-Leigh Centurions are the only professional team in the Championship which is mostly semi-professional.
-Newcastle Thunder have been professional as recently as 2022.
-London Broncos and Widnes Vikings have been professional within the last five years.